 Alpha Phi Sigma is a National Criminal Justice Honor Society founded in 1942 at Washington State University by Dr. Vivian Anderson and 17 Police Science majors to promote excellence in scholarship and performance.
 On March 24, 1976, the Executive Board of the Academy of Criminal Justice Sciences voted to designate Alpha Phi Sigma as the National Criminal Justice Honor Society.
 Since that time, Alpha Phi Sigma has grown from 14 chapters to over 360.
 Visit Alpha Phi Sigma’s Website: http://www.alphaphisigma.org/home-1.html.

-The Lynchburg College Pi Omicron Chapter of Alpha Phi Sigma was chartered on March 31, 2015.
+The University of Lynchburg Pi Omicron Chapter of Alpha Phi Sigma was chartered on March 31, 2015.

 2016 Charter Chapter and Induction Ceremony

 The Pi Omicron Chapter of Alpha Phi Sigma inducted 6 students on April 14, 2016: